 Curriculum vitae

-The authoritative, more detailed, and more aesthetically pleasing PDF version can be found here.
+The authoritative and more aesthetically pleasing PDF version can be found here: CV in PDF.

 Academic Employment